TransformationAdvisor/public/README.md

         docker-daemon:icr.io/appcafe/icp-transformation-advisor-ui:sample-image-signing-eabde5e \
         dir:/Users/ibm/Downloads/transformation-advisor/docker

-3. Download the signature, keys and certs from this repo
+3. Download the signature, keys and certs from this repo.
+If you plan to verify Transformation Advisor 3.0 or older, the signature, keys and certs are in the folder `TA_3.0_and_older`

         # signature of the image icr.io/appcafe/icp-transformation-advisor-ui:sample-image-signing-eabde5e is located below:
         https://github.com/TransformationAdvisor/public/tree/master/sample/signature-sample-eabde5e